signifyd/magento2/README.md

 ## Purge all Signifyd data

-This instructions should only be used for complete removal of all Signifyd data on Magento database.
-After this will be necessary to reinstall the extension to use it again.
+If you are having issues with the install you can remove all Signifyd data on the Magento database for a clean re-install.

 **All Signifyd data on Magento database will be lost.**